LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 | <a href="https://github.com/LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/blob/main/src/makefile">Standard (without OpenMP)</a> | ```make -f makefile``` |
 | <a href="https://github.com/LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/blob/main/src/makefile-openmp">Standard (with OpenMP)</a> | ```make -f makefile-openmp``` |

-If your compilation option includes the OpenMP API, you can also choose the number of threads to be used on your simulation via the following command:
+If your compilation option includes the OpenMP API (**Version 1.4.0**), you can also choose the number of threads to be used on your simulation via the following command:

 ```
 > export OMP_NUM_THREADS=X